wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 ---
 ### 🔍 Performance Analysis
-The soak test results show that the ChatGPT web application can handle continuous user traffic without significant slowdowns or failures.
+The endurance test results show that the ChatGPT web application can handle continuous user traffic without significant slowdowns or failures.
 This indicates that the system has good scalability and memory management.

 The small increase in response time during peak usage may come from temporary server queue delays or user-side latency.
 The low error rate shows that the server can recover quickly from transient issues.